zizuke/simple_youtube_focus_thing/README.md

 https://www.youtube.com/embed/2ZIpFytCSVc

-in
+in this part:
 ```
 <iframe height="100%" width="100%" class="myIframe"
 src="https://www.youtube.com/embed/oIV2KchSyGQ">
 </iframe>
 ```

+After that, just open the .html file and you're good.

 You also have the option to autoplay and more.
-Just check out this link: https://www.w3schools.com/html/html_youtube.asp

-Just make sure to only modify the URL.
+Just check out this link: https://www.w3schools.com/html/html_youtube.asp Just make sure to only modify the URL.